-DONALBAIN
+DONALBAIN.
 What is amiss?

-You are, and do not know't: The spring, the head, the fountain of your blood Is stopp'd; the very source of it is stopp'd.
+MACBETH.
+You are, and do not know't.

+The spring, the head, the fountain of your blood

+Is stopped, the very source of it is stopp'd.

-Your royal father 's murder'd.
+MACDUFF.
+Your royal father's murther'd.

+The TRAGEDY of MACBETH | ACT II

+MALCOLM.
 O, by whom?

-Those of his chamber, as it seem'd, had done 't: Their hands and faces were an badged with blood; So were their daggers, which unwiped we found Upon their pillows:
+LENNOX.
+Those of his chamber, as it seem'd, had done't.
+Their hands and faces were all badged with blood; So were their daggers, which unwiped we found Upon their pillows.